Oplexitie/Cupcakes-Framework/README.md

   - A - Very easy to make on your own
   - B - Not necessary for a FNAF fan game

+Also, there's the [CF-Example-Project](https://github.com/Oplexitie/CF-Example-Project/tree/main) that was made using this framework that can be used as a reference.

 ## Features

 - Office